Fear

 Fear of the Unknown

 woman showing fear photoThis type of fear is purely spiritual in nature.
-Ultimately, it boils down to a lack of confidence in the character, will, and ability of our Heavenly Father to either bless us or protect us from evil.
+Ultimately, it boils down to a lack of confidence in the goodness of our Heavenly Father and His promises to either bless us or protect us from evil.
 That insufficient trust can result from any or all of the following listed here in no particular order:

 • A crippled or non-existent personal relationship with God